The Rise of Olive Oil Robbery: Threatening Spain’s Mediterranean Cuisine

 Will everyday olive oil soon be just a memory?

 With continued adverse weather conditions and the growing threat of crime, the future of Spain’s olive oil industry is uncertain.
-If the drought continues, stocks could run out even before the new harvest begins in October.
+If the drought continues, stocks might run out even before the new harvest begins in October.
 Olive oil, once a simple everyday product, has become a valuable commodity, attracting the attention of criminals.
 The combination of drought and rising prices has created a critical situation, jeopardizing the future of this essential industry in Spain… and our summer salads!

 1695275212